mzazon/awesome-cloud-projects/aws/real-time-analytics-dashboards-kinesis-quicksight/real-time-analytics-dashboards-kinesis-quicksight.md

 1. AWS account with permissions for Kinesis, Managed Service for Apache Flink, S3, and QuickSight
 2. AWS CLI v2 installed and configured with appropriate credentials
+3. Java 11 and Maven 3.8+ installed for building the Flink application
-3. Basic understanding of streaming data concepts and SQL
+4. Basic understanding of streaming data concepts and SQL
-4. Sample streaming data source or ability to generate test data
+5. Sample streaming data source or ability to generate test data
-5. Estimated cost: $50-100/month for moderate data volumes (1GB/day processing)
+6. Estimated cost: $50-100/month for moderate data volumes (1GB/day processing)

 > **Note**: Amazon Managed Service for Apache Flink was previously known as Amazon Kinesis Data Analytics for Apache Flink and provides more advanced capabilities than the discontinued SQL-based service.